LaneChen77/lanechen77.github.io/_pages/about.md

 I am a Master student in Applied Statistics at Fudan University and I am fortunate to be advised by Prof.Wang Jian.Before that, I did my undergrad at Fudan University where I received a B.S. in Data Science.

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Successfully released BEVVLM - a novel approach combining BEV perception with Vision Language Models
+- *2025.09*: &nbsp; Successfully released BEVVLM - a novel approach combining BEV perception with Vision Language Models
-- *2023.09*: &nbsp;📚 Submitted first-author paper on multi-modal autonomous driving perception
+- *2023.09*: &nbsp; Submitted first-author paper on multi-modal autonomous driving perception

 # 📝 Publications